ndoolan/DevOps-Lecture/README-AWS.md

     - From the Dashboard, you can customize your sign-in link.
 If you do, you'll use this new custom name as the Account ID when you log in (before you enter your username and password)

+4. #### Create EC2 Instance Profile

+    - From the IAM dashboard, create a new *role*

+    - This role should be an AWS service entity type with EC2 use case

+    - Attach the 'AdministratorAccess-AWSElasticBeanstalk' permission policy

+    - Name your role something like aws-elasticbeanstalk-ec2-role

 ### Part 3 - Elastic Beanstalk

 Great, we have an AWS account!
 Let's use it.
 We'll start by creating a new application with Elastic Beanstalk, which you'll find in the Services menu dropdown.